 2.2 Service and System Control.
 Except as otherwise expressly provided in this Agreement, as between the parties:

-2.2.2 Customer has and will retain sole control over the operation, maintenance and management of, and all access to and use of, the Customer Systems, and sole responsibility for all access to and use of the Services and Provider Materials by any person by or through the Customer Systems or any other means controlled by Customer or any Authorized User, including any: (i) information, instructions or materials provided by any of them to the Services or Provider; (ii) results obtained from any use of the Services or Provider Materials; and (iii) conclusions, decisions or actions based on such use.
+2.2.2 Customer has and will retain sole control over the operation, maintenance and management of, and all access to and use of, the Customer Systems, and sole responsibility for all access to and use of the Services and Provider Materials by any person (including, but not limited to, any partner leagues or sport governing bodies) by or through the Customer Systems or any other means controlled by Customer or any Authorized User, including any: (i) information, instructions or materials provided by the Customer or any Authorized User to the Services or Provider; (ii) results obtained from any use of the Services or Provider Materials; and (iii) conclusions, decisions or actions based on such use.

 2.3 Changes.
 Provider reserves the right, in its sole discretion, to make any changes to the Services and Provider Materials that it deems necessary or useful to: (a) maintain or enhance (i) the quality or delivery of the Services, (ii) the competitive strength of or market for the Services or (iii) the Services’ cost efficiency or performance; or (b) to comply with applicable law.

 3.2 Number of Authorized Users.
-Customer is initially authorized to permit use by the number of Authorized Users listed in the Pricing Schedule.
+Customer is initially authorized to permit use by the number of Authorized Users listed in the Pricing Schedule if Per Official Pricing is selected, or may have unlimited Authorized Users if Per Game Pricing is selected.
 Customer, by its Customer Representative, may add to the number of Authorized Users by contacting Provider by email or phone or by utilizing applicable management features of the Service.
 Customer will be bound by the instructions and authorizations provided by its Customer Representative.